soorajsunil777/Visual-Components/04_Master_Thesis/README.md

-# Master Thesis - Dynamic Data Exchange Framework for Visual Components
+## Master Thesis - Evaluation of EPLAN Generation in a Digital Engineering Tool Chain for Mechatronic components of Transfer Systems

 This folder contains research and implementation work from the master thesis focused on developing a dynamic data exchange framework for Visual Components simulation platform.
 The work addresses the challenge of efficient information flow between Visual Components and external systems, enabling seamless integration and data interoperability in manufacturing simulation environments.

 The research encompasses the development of a model export framework, information flow architecture, and practical demonstration through production system applications.
 This work contributes to enhancing Visual Components' integration capabilities with enterprise systems and data analysis tools.

----

 ## Research Overview